-Funders Together is delighted to share a blog that highlights philanthropic collaboration at its best.
-The partnership between founding Funders Together member, the Butler Family Fund, and Funders Together donor, the Oak Foundation, illustrates the power that funders have when they join forces to create replicable, systemic, and lasting solutions to homelessness.
-Funders Together continues to build those partnerships and connections between members, emphasizing the effectiveness of catalytic, collaborative philanthropy.
+The partnership between Butler Family Fund and Oak Foundation illustrates the power that funders have when they join forces to create replicable, systemic, and lasting solutions to homelessness.

 How does a philanthropic foundation with a clear mission and big vision, but a relatively small endowment extend its reach?
 Since its inception, the Butler Family Fund has grappled with this challenge.
 Governed by a family board whose members live in the US and the UK, the Fund has two primary giving areas: criminal justice reform, and preventing and ending homelessness.
 The Butler Family Fund strives to be lean and strategic, with the flexibility to address pressing needs and test innovative solutions.
 We consider it a “tugboat pulling the ocean liner” approach.